openstack/nova/doc/source/cli/nova-manage.rst

     code 1).

 ``nova-manage cell_v2 list_cells [--verbose]``
-    Lists the v2 cells in the deployment.
-By default only the cell name and uuid are shown.
-Use the --verbose option to see transport url and database connection details.
+    By default the cell name, uuid, disabled state, masked transport URL and database connection details are shown.
+Use the --verbose option to see transport URL and database connection with their sensitive details.

 ``nova-manage cell_v2 delete_cell [--force] --cell_uuid <cell_uuid>``
     Delete a cell by the given uuid.
 Returns 0 if the empty cell is found and